-Lot 5 of Block E today is home to the Princeton Public Library, 424 West Water Street.
-Prior to the library being built on the site in the 1980s, the building that stood just west of the present library’s entrance had housed restaurants for several years and served as office space for local attorneys and judges in its earliest years.
+Lot 5 of Block E today is home to the Princeton Public Library, 424-428 West Water Street.
+Prior to the library being built on the site in 2019, the frame building (428) that stood just west of the present library’s entrance had housed restaurants for several years and served as office space for local attorneys and judges in its earliest years.

 The first building on Block E was built in 1850-51 and was the fifth or sixth store (depending on whether you count a burned building) erected in Princeton.

 We first learn of the building in the history of Princeton published by the Princeton Republic in 1869: “In our last, we closed with Seeley & Hall’s building, it being the fourth.
 The next, put up in the summer of 1850, occupied the ground upon which August Thiel’s residence now stands and was built by Richmond Tucker, who filled it with a miscellaneous stock of merchandise, but was burned out in little over a year, when he erected the building now owned and occupied by Esq.
 Myers as a law office and residence on Water Street.”

 I believe, but am less than certain, Myers’ 1869 law office is the building referred to in early deeds of Lot 4 of Block E as the office of attorney S.W.
 Holmes, insurance agent R.P.
 Rawson and attorney J. Edmund Millard.